 Step 2: Navigate to Your Pictures Folder

-If your Pictures folder is not listed in your Finder window, you can use Finder Preferences to select what you see in your sidebar.
-Click on Finder > Preferences from the menu bar, select the Sidebar tab and check the folders you want to be displayed whenever you open a new Finder window.
+If your pictures folder is not listed in your Finder window, use Finder preferences to select what you see in your sidebar.
+Click on Finder > Preferences from the menu bar.
+Select the Sidebar tab.
+And check the folders you want to be displayed when you open a new Finder window.

 Step 3: Drag Photos Library to the External Drive

-Make sure you have quit Photos, then click and drag the Photos Library icon to your external drive, either in the sidebar or on the desktop.
+Make sure you have quit Photos.
+Then click and drag the Photos Library icon to your external drive.
+Put it either in the sidebar or on the desktop.
 Wait for the data transfer to complete.
-This will copy, not move your Photos Library.
+This will copy, not move, your photos library.

-If you encounter an error popup, select your external drive in the finder window, then choose File > Get Info (command + I).
-Under Sharing & Permissions: check the box that says “Ignore ownership on this volume,” then try again.
+If you encounter an error popup, select your external drive in the finder window, then choose File > Get Info (Command or Ctrl + I).
+Under Sharing & Permissions, check the box that says “Ignore ownership on this volume,” then try again.

 Do you only want to back up your Photos library to an external storage device?
 Stop here!
-Repeat steps 1-3 whenever you want to backup.
-Renaming the copy of the library each time is an excellent way to know which backup is which.
+Repeat steps 1 to 3 whenever you want to back up images.
+Rename the copy of the library each time.
+This is an excellent way to know which backup is which.

 Step 4: Open Your Copy of Photos Library